 - create links with industry while working on real-world problems

-- allow you to interact with international renowned research groups
+- allow you to interact with internationally renowned research groups

-We are seeking applications from students covering the whole breadth of the synthetic chemistry discipline.
+We are seeking applications from students covering the whole breadth of the synthetic chemistry spectrum, including computational modelling and automation and reactor technology.
 Our research is organised into themes, and we encourage applications from students whose interests lie within these:

 - Metal catalysed transformations